 You can also create metrics from your Route 53 logs to visualize and alert on.
 This lets you easily identify trends in your logs without needing to dig through all of them.
 You can add any of your log-based metrics as a graph to one of your dashboards, or create an alert to trigger on certain conditions.
 For example, our algorithmic anomaly detection alert can notify you of unusual behavior depending on past trends, for instance, an increase in DNS errors or a drop in DNS traffic to an endpoint that could indicate operational issues.

 Route 53 resolver logs record all DNS queries made between Amazon resources in your VPC, providing insight into the ways the different parts of your application are communicating with each other.
 Since these logs all traffic into and within your network, monitoring them is key to detecting potential security problems.

-With Datadog Security Monitoring, you can apply Threat Detection Rules for Datadog to alert you to possible malicious activity in real-time.
+With Datadog Cloud SIEM, you can apply Threat Detection Rules for Datadog to alert you to possible malicious activity in real-time.
 When a rule is triggered, Datadog generates a Security Signal containing details including context such as relevant logs from the timeframe the event took place.